-- (a) The owner of a vacant downtown building shall have 45 days in which to register from the effective date of this ordinance or the date on which the property becomes vacant if the property becomes vacant after the effective date of this ordinance. - (b) Upon the effective date of this ordinance or the vacancy of a previously occupied downtown building, property owners shall register the vacant downtown property and provide the following information: - (1) The address and legal description of the property; - (2) The current name, physical address, mailing address, telephone number, and email information for any owner(s) with an ownership interest in the property.
-Corporations or corporate entities shall submit the same information pertaining to their registered agent. - (3) The contact information for a local manager of the properties and/or improvements located on said property, as applicable. - (4) The comprehensive Plan of Action Form detailing a timeline for correcting violations, rehabilitation, maintenance while vacant, and future use of the structure.
-The Plan of Action must be updated annually. - (5) Certification that the vacant downtown building meets the required standard of care in accordance with section 13-4008.
+(a) The owner of a vacant downtown building shall have 45 days in which to register from the effective date of this ordinance or the date on which the property becomes vacant if the property becomes vacant after the effective date of this ordinance.

+(b) Upon the effective date of this ordinance or the vacancy of a previously occupied downtown building, property owners shall register the vacant downtown property and provide the following information:

+- (1) The address and legal description of the property; - (2) The current name, physical address, mailing address, telephone number, and email information for any owner(s) with an ownership interest in the property.
+Corporations or corporate entities shall submit the same information pertaining to their registered agent. - (3) The contact information for a local manager of the properties and/or improvements located on said property, as applicable.

-- (6) A complete floor plan of the property for use by first responders in the event of a fire or other catastrophic event. - (7) Criminal Trespass affidavits to be filed with the Corpus Christi Police Department by the property owner.
-Property owner shall post "No Trespass" placards on the premises. - (c) Vacant downtown building property owners shall provide written notice to the Administrator, including a copy of the deed, within 30 days, of a change in: - (1) ownership of the property; - (2) contact information for either the owner or the designated manager. - (d) Continued annual registration of the property by the vacant downtown building property owner is required until said structure is deemed occupied and in compliance with all property maintenance ordinances by the Administrator.
+- (4) The comprehensive Plan of Action Form detailing a timeline for correcting violations, rehabilitation, maintenance while vacant, and future use of the structure.
+The Plan of Action must be updated annually. - (5) Certification that the vacant downtown building meets the required standard of care in accordance with section 13-4008. - (6) A complete floor plan of the property for use by first responders in the event of a fire or other catastrophic event. - (7) Criminal Trespass affidavits to be filed with the Corpus Christi Police Department by the property owner.
+Property owner shall post "No Trespass" placards on the premises.

+(c) Vacant downtown building property owners shall provide written notice to the Administrator, including a copy of the deed, within 30 days, of a change in:

+- (1) ownership of the property;

+- (2) contact information for either the owner or the designated manager;

+- (3) change of owner's registered agent.

+(d) Continued annual registration of the property by the vacant downtown building property owner is required until said structure is occupied in compliance with a certificate of occupancy issued by the City's Development Services Department and in compliance with all property maintenance ordinances and state law.